top of page

 It is usually made with a neutral grain spirit or brandy, infused with fruits, botanicals, and roots.

 Traditionally served as digestive or aperitif, but also makes cocktails even better.
-I like it in all 3 ways, and I enjoy them neat or slightly cool or even rocks.
+I like it in all 3 ways, and I enjoy them neat, slightly cool, or even rocks.

 Triplesec, Luxardo Maraschino, Aperol, Campari, Disaronno, Sambuca, Jägermeister, Curaçao, Cointreau, Kahlua, Bitter, Amaretto, St. Germain, Amaro Montenegro and the list goes on.
 I love this category!